beeeestumbrella/cv/README.md

   - Co-authored a paper to be submitted to an environmental management journal, concerning city government approaches to managing e-scooters and e-bikes (micro-mobility); starting the literature review, content analysis of interviews with city government employees, and coding themes (suspended project)
   - Took a **leading** role in examining the narratives from anti-fracking organizations, coding the policy narratives. conducting the literature review, and writing up in-depth case-study profiles for major “Boom and Bust” counties and cities for understanding the strategies used by pro- and anti-fracking advocates seeking to influence local and regional policy in the Marcellus Shale Region of the United States and co-authored papers published in Review of Policy Research and Energy Research & Social Sciences
   - Assisted Dr. Gwen Arnold in the paper published by the Public Administration with reviewing scholarly literature about policy entrepreneurship among front-line environmental managers and drafting the literature review
-  - Conducted research on fracking-related issues by analyzing municipal meeting minutes in New York and Colorado states to examine whether low-income communities are less likely to engage politically on fracking then more affluent communities
+  - Conducted research on fracking-related issues by analyzing municipal meeting minutes in New York and Colorado states to examine whether low-income communities are less likely to engage politically on fracking than more affluent communities
 <br><br>

 **Institute of Transportational Studies, University of California, Davis** - Davis, CA _(April 2018 - December 2020)_<br>
 - **Position:** Undergraduate Research Assistant<br>
 - **Duties:**
   - Investigated the supply and demand sides of EV markets in California for a group project under the supervision of Dr. Alan Jenn: collected vehicle data from Auto-trader and Carfax websites for about 50 models of EVs and monitored the sales cycles, interviewed sales representatives at dealerships in Elk Grove Auto Mall in California to investigate selling experiences, promotional activities, government incentives, customers’ inquiries, and adoption practices, concluded that the supply and demand in the EV market were growing slowly, and the availability of EVs was largely dependent on regions and customers’ demands
-  - Assisted with conducting further studies on states’ transportation appropriation for an follow-up investigation of the California SB1 (Road Repair and Accountability Act of 2017), including data collection and categorization of transportation funds and of budget allocations in each state from 2010 to 2019
+  - Assisted with conducting further studies on states’ transportation appropriation for a follow-up investigation of the California SB1 (Road Repair and Accountability Act of 2017), including data collection and categorization of transportation funds and budget allocations in each state from 2010 to 2019
 <br><br>

-**Student Farm, University of California, Davis** - Davis, CA _(Janurary 2018 - April 2018)_<br>
+**Student Farm, University of California, Davis** - Davis, CA _(January 2018 - April 2018)_<br>
 - **Position:** Fresh Focus Program Intern<br>
 - **Duties:**
   - Harvested vegetables and helped farmers with agricultural practices, including transplanting and weeding